karapa/CART/README.md

 # CART

-- This is an example of a classification tree.
+- This is an example of a classification tree (CART).
 - I use the [rpart](https://cran.r-project.org/web/packages/rpart/rpart.pdf) package in R.
 - You need the "biblioCART.bib" in your working directory to compile the Rmd file.
 - the "biblioCART.bib" stores the references.
 If not familiar with Bibtex, just delete the "bibliography: biblioCART.bib""